Loyalty Deadline

 24,000

-New cancer cases
+new cancer cases

 expected in Alberta

-in 2025.
+in 2026.

 60

-Albertans will hear
+Albertans hear

 the words, "You have

-cancer." every day.
+cancer" every day.

 Creating More Moments